Ivory Coast, Liberia plan joint military operation on border

 In a report published on Wednesday, U.N. investigators said pro-Gbagbo exiles were using Liberian territory as a "recruitment platform and rear base" for operations aiming to topple Ouattara, who is now president.

-Johnson Sirleaf and Ouattara said in a statement that their two governments had decided "to organise a joint military and security manoeuvre before the end of 2012".
+Johnson Sirleaf and Ouattara said in a statement that their two governments had decided "to organize a joint military and security maneuver before the end of 2012".

-Interior, defence and foreign affairs ministers from the two countries have met three times in recent months to calm tensions over the border violence.
+Interior, defense and foreign affairs ministers from the two countries have met three times in recent months to calm tensions over the border violence.

 In their report, the U.N. experts, who are charged with monitoring an arms embargo imposed on Ivory Coast, said leading members of the Gbagbo regime had established a "strategic command" in Ghana.

-The report also said that the group had organised the recruitment of Liberian mercenaries to fight alongside Ivorian militias who crossed into Liberia at the end of last year's conflict.
+The report also said that the group had organized the recruitment of Liberian mercenaries to fight alongside Ivorian militias who crossed into Liberia at the end of last year's conflict.